-- 1. The FAS shall not recommend the assignment of frequencies to stations in systems that are subject to these procedures until notice is received that frequency support for the system has been certified.
-The particulars of the assignments shall conform to the terms of the system approval.
-Assignment applications for such stations received in the FAS prior to system review shall be tabled until the appropriate stage of the system review procedure has been completed.
-The FAS shall inform the SPS of this action. - 2.
-The FAS may recommend frequency assignment action for (a) additional stations and (b) the modification of assignments to stations in existing systems or systems approved under this procedure, provided the operations resulting from the assignment action will have only minor local effect upon the electromagnetic environment. - 3.
-The FAS shall place emphasis on the careful review of applications involving sharing of the same frequency bands by terrestrial and space services.
+1. The FAS must not recommend the assignment of frequencies to stations in systems that are subject to these procedures until notice is received that frequency support for the system has been certified.
+The particulars of the assignments must conform to the terms of the certification of spectrum support.
+Assignment applications for such stations received in the FAS prior to system review must be tabled until the appropriate stage of the system review procedure has been completed.
+The FAS must inform the SPS of this action.

+2. The FAS may recommend frequency assignment action for (a) additional stations and (b) the modification of assignments to stations in existing systems or systems approved under this procedure, provided the operations resulting from the assignment action will have only minor local effect upon the electromagnetic environment.

+3. The FAS must place emphasis on the careful review of applications involving sharing of the same frequency bands by terrestrial and space services.
 When necessary, the FAS may recommend to IRAC that further EMC analysis by NTIA, or other cognizant agency, be completed prior to assignment action.
-Any matters that cannot be resolved, and those applications for which approval could result in major effects on the future use of the frequency band concerned, shall be referred to the IRAC.
+Any matters that cannot be resolved, and those applications for which approval could result in major effects on the future use of the frequency band concerned, must be referred to the IRAC.

-10.5.4 Technical Subcommittee (TSC)
+10.5.4 Technical Subcommittee

-The TSC and its working groups shall provide information from the ongoing programs in standards, criteria for spectrum sharing, propagation, trade-offs among telecommunication techniques, radio noise and interference environments, side effects of spectrum use, and federal-wide EMC capability.
-In addition, the TSC shall be guided in its work, scope, and priority by requirements identified by the IRAC for support of EMC reviews underway and expected in accordance with these procedures.
+The SPS will recommended changes to spectrum standards to the TSC.
+The TSC and its working groups must provide information from the ongoing programs in standards, criteria for spectrum sharing, propagation, trade-offs among telecommunication techniques, radio noise and interference environments, side effects of spectrum use, and federal-wide EMC capability.
+In addition, the TSC must be guided in its work, scope, and priority by requirements identified by the IRAC for support of EMC reviews underway and expected in accordance with these procedures.
+The TSC will inform the SPS of changes to spectrum standards.

-10.5.5 Emergency Planning Subcommittee (EPS)
+10.5.5 Emergency Planning Subcommittee